ncara/tax-aff/README.md

 # tax-aff
-Repository of scripts used ofr taxonomic affiliation
+Repository of scripts used for taxonomic affiliation

+randomut.py
+it randomly mutates amino acids in the selected region